SCLOUD-PTE-LTD/docs/private-cloud/user-guide/nat.md

 ![1](/assets/images/user-guide/user-guide-93.png)

 - Name/ID: The name and globally unique identifier of the NAT gateway.
-- Internet IP: The public IP address bound to the NAT gateway, and if the NAT gateway is bound to multiple public IP addresses, multiple public IP addresses are displayed.
+- External IP: The public IP address bound to the NAT gateway, and if the NAT gateway is bound to multiple public IP addresses, multiple public IP addresses are displayed.
 - VPC network: The VPC network served by the NAT gateway, that is, the NAT gateway only provides SNAT and DNAT services for resources in the VPC, and only supports adding resources belonging to the VPC network as the source address of the SNAT rule and the destination address of the DNAT rule.
 - Subnet: Represents only the subnet where the NAT gateway instance resides
 - Status: The running status of the NAT gateway, including Creating, Running, and Deleting Status.